Carl St.Clair: Biography

 In Europe, St.Clair was principal guest conductor of the Radio-Sinfonieorchester Stuttgart from 1998 to 2004, where his work included a three-year recording project of the Villa–Lobos symphonies.
 He became Generalmusikdirektor (General Music Director, or GMD) of the Staatskapelle Weimar in 2005, a post he held for three years.
 In 2008, he took up the post of GMD of the Komische Oper Berlin, with an initial contract of six years.
 However, in May 2010, he resigned effective with the end of the 2009-2010 season.

 In 2014, St.Clair became principal conductor of the Orquesta Sinfónica Nacional de Costa Rica.
 He held the Costa Rica post until 2023 and now has the title of conductor emeritus of the orchestra, since 2025.

 St.Clair first guest-conducted the Thailand Philharmonic Orchestra in 2019.
 In September 2025, the Thailand Philharmonic announced the appointment of St.Clair as its new music director.

 St.Clair has served on the faculties of Southern Illinois University Edwardsville, the University of Michigan, and the University of Southern California.
 He has worked on the creation and implementation of various symphony education programs, including "Classical Connections", "arts-X–press" and "Class Act".
 In 2006, he worked with the German Bundesjugendorchester (National Youth Orchestra).
 In 2012, St.Clair was appointed principal conductor and artistic leader of the Thornton Symphony Orchestra at the University of Southern California's Thornton School of Music.

+In 2025 St.Clair was recognized as "the longest-tenured American-born conductor of a major American orchestra" for his position with the Pacific Symphony.

 Personal life

-St.Clair and his wife Susan, who is a diabetic, have two children.
-In July 1999, the couple's first child, Cole, drowned accidentally whilst Susan St.Clair was in a state of seizure related to her diabetes.
+Carl St.Clair and his wife, Susan, have two children.
+In July 1999, their first child, Cole, passed away.
+In 2001, the arts-x-press Arts Immersion Program which is an arts summer camp for middle school students, was created in Cole's memory.